ryanpcmcquen/basque/README.md

 -   map_layout.txt
 -   map_library.txt

-While editing the map, `map_layout.txt` has suffixed versions created, with the intention of supporting future redo/undo functionality.
+While editing the map, you may use the visual map editor (available in `DEBUG_MODE` by pressing <kbd>e</kbd>) or edit the text files directly.
+Basque checks the timestamps of the files, and will reload them if they change, you do not need to recompile or relaunch Basque to do this. `map_layout.txt` also has suffixed versions created, with the intention of supporting future redo/undo functionality.
 The current number of versions that are kept is 100.
 This is of course, configurable.

 `map_attributes.txt` follows the following format (all items are integers):